RutujaSonwane/langchainAssinment/README.md

 ```

 ### Expected Output (Exactly as Assignment Requires)
-JSON{
+{

   "name": "Jon Snow",

   "storyTitle": "A Song of Ice and Fire",

-  "summary": "Jon Snow is a brave and honorable leader who serves as the Lord Commander of the Night's Watch and later unites the Free Folk and Westeros against the threat of the White Walkers.",
+  "summary": "Jon Snow is a brave and honorable

+  leader who serves as the Lord Commander of the

+  Night's Watch and later unites the Free Folk and

+  Westeros against the threat of the White Walkers.",

   "relations": [

     { "name": "Arya Stark", "relation": "Sister" },

     { "name": "Eddard Stark", "relation": "Father" }

   ],

   "characterType": "Protagonist"
 }